Rpaixao/saving-children/README.md

+This is my first React JS project.

+This is just a prototype but the idea is to allow everyone to register problems related with children and others can try to help :)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>